 2. Be a good listener.

 Take the time to identify customer needs by asking questions and concentrating on what the customer is really saying.
-Listen to their words, tone of voice, body language, and most importantly, how they feel.
+Listen to their words, the tone of voice, body language, and most importantly, how they feel.
 Beware of making assumptions – thinking you intuitively know what the customer wants.
 Do you know what three things are most important to your customer?

 Effective listening and undivided attention are particularly important on the show floor where there is a great danger of preoccupation – looking around to see to whom else we could be selling to.